Sunday, June 28 2026, 4:00 pm

 Tickets: $55

-Handel’s grand setting of John Dryden’s poem celebrating music itself, Ode for St. Cecilia’s Day; his Chandos Anthem No. 8, O Come, Let Us Sing; and Concerto Grosso Op.
+Handel’s grand setting of John Dryden’s poem celebrating music itself, Ode for St. Cecilia’s Day; his Chandos Anthem No. 4, Sing unto the Lord a New Song; and Concerto Grosso Op.
 3, No. 5.
 With Hannah De Priest (soprano), Nicholas Phan (tenor) and the Festival Chorus and Orchestra.

 George Frideric Handel (1685-1759): Concerto Grosso in D Minor, Op.
 3, No. 5, HWV 316